Free Homey app for Bose SoundTouch

 What you need

-• A Homey, Homey Pro, or Homey Server on the same local network.
+• A Homey Pro or compatible local Homey setup on the same network.

 • One or more Bose SoundTouch speakers reachable on the LAN.

-• Radio stations found through the app search, or your own direct HTTP MP3 or AAC stream URLs.
+• Radio stations found through the app search, random preset rules, or your own direct HTTP MP3 or AAC stream URLs.

 • Stereo sync and SoundTouch stereo pairing are not supported at the moment.